Esri/calcite-design-system/CONTRIBUTING.md

 ## Linting

 This project uses [lint-staged](https://www.npmjs.com/package/lint-staged) to automatically format code on commit, making it easier to contribute.
 Each package has it's own linting NPM scripts, so check there for more options.
 For example, calcite-components has NPM scripts that lint by different filetypes.
-To run the lint command for all packages, do:
+To run the `lint` NPM script for all packages that have one, do:

 ```sh
 npm run lint